Ryz3D/HERA/README.md

 If a literal is selected to be written to the bus (upper nibble is 0x0), it is read from the two bytes after the instruction in big-endian format.

-The lower 4 bits signify control lines for reading from the internal bus:
+The lower 4 bits represent control lines for reading from the internal bus:
 | Lower nibble | Name      | Description                          |
 | ------------ | --------- | ------------------------------------ |
 | 0            | `VOID`    | Ignore value                         |